301s/301s.github.io/README.md

 <script src="/assets/js/urls.1.js"></script> <script src="/assets/js/main.js"></script>
 ---

-To add a shortlink edit one of the `urls.*.js` script in [/assets/js/](https://github.com/301s/301s.github.io/tree/master/assets/js) and add a short code and it link as a dictionary object. `{shortcode : "your actual link"}`.
+To add a shortlink edit one of the `urls.*.js` script in [/assets/js/](https://github.com/301s/301s.github.io/tree/master/assets/js) and add a short code and it link as a key value pair. `shortcode : "your actual link"`.

 Then open a PR to master [here](https://github.com/301s/301s.github.io/pulls).
 Your PR will be reviewed if it ok your PR will be merged into master and your shortlink will be available at [https://301s.github.io?shortcode](https://301s.github.io?shortcode)

 E.g assume your shortcode is `dc` and your link is `https://www.patreon.com/devcareer`.
-Edit one of the `url.*.js` script in [/assets/js/](https://github.com/301s/301s.github.io/tree/master/assets/js)
+Edit one of the `url.*.js` script in [/assets/js/](https://github.com/301s/301s.github.io/tree/master/assets/js) add your shortlink detail in the format below:

 ```js
 const urlMap1 = {